How to Build a Website With WordPress and Beaver Builder: A Complete Guide

 3. The Latest PHP and MySQL Versions

-It’s important to know that WordPress requires certain software to be installed on your server in order to run properly.
-Currently, there are three items to check with your host about, including:
+To ensure WordPress runs smoothly, it’s crucial to have the correct software versions installed on your server.
+Currently, there are three items to check with your host about, including:Â

 WordPress Hosting Providers to Consider